Ron S. Jarmin

-Ronald S. Jarmin (born October 31, 1964) is an American economist who served as the acting director of the United States Census Bureau from January 20, 2021 to January 5, 2022.
-He currently serves as the deputy director and previously served as the chief operating officer of the bureau.
-He also served as acting director from 2017 to 2019 following the resignation of former director John H. Thompson.
+Ronald S. Jarmin (born October 31, 1964) is an American economist who serves as the deputy director and the chief operating officer of the United States Census Bureau.
+He previously served as acting director from 2021 to 2022 following the resignation of Steven Dillingham, from 2017 to 2019 following the resignation of John H. Thompson, and from January to September 2025 following the resignation of Robert Santos.

 Biography

 Jarmin earned a B.A. from Central Washington University in 1987 and a PhD from the University of Oregon in 1992, both in economics.
-Since joining the Census Bureau in 1992 he has held various positions including Chief of the Center for Economic Studies, Chief Economist, and Associate Director for Economic Programs.
+Since joining the Census Bureau in 1992 he has held various positions including Chief of the Center for Economic Studies, Chief Economist, and associate director for Economic Programs.